sainmarcos69/hugo-winston-theme/exampleSite/content/posts/callouts.md

 {{< /callout >}}

 {{< callout type="error" title="Caution" >}}
-This is a warning message.
+This is an error message.
 {{< /callout >}}

 {{< callout type="success" title="Caution" >}}
-This is a warning message.
+This is a success message.
 {{< /callout >}}